thecodewarrior/Mirror/README.md

 <h4 align="center">A library that makes advanced Java reflection features viable for the non-expert to use</h4>

 The central feature of Mirror is the family of “Mirrors,” which wrap Java Core Reflection objects and make many advanced reflection features simple and easy to use.
-Mirrors can contain information about type arguments and annotations, meaning, among other things, the superclass of `ArrayList<@NotNull String>` is `AbstractList<@NotNull String>`, not the raw `AbstractList`.
+Mirrors can contain information about type arguments and annotations, meaning, among other things, the superclass of `ArrayList<@NotNull String>` is `AbstractList<@NotNull String>`, not the raw `AbstractList` or generic `AbstractList<T>`.

 ### Major features so far
 * Type specialization